 Gutter systems are one of the biggest breeding and nesting spots for bugs near our homes.
-In addition to attracting and increasing pest populations outdoors, they make it easier for biting and damaging bugs to move indoors, too.
+In addition to attracting and increasing pest populations outdoors, they also make it easier for biting and damaging bugs to sneak indoors too.
 If you feel you're constantly struggling with bugs, knowing the pests below and how to get rid of them could make all the difference.

-Does your lawn always have more mosquitoes than your neighbors?
+Does your lawn always seem to have more mosquitoes than your neighbors?
 Are you plagued with bites all spring and summer long?
 It’s time to take a closer look at your gutters.

 BEES & WASPS

 They’re not just painful and annoying, but bees and wasps can also be a serious safety hazard for our children and pets.
 And guess where they love to set up shop?
 That’s right, your gutters.

 The organic debris that collects in your gutter provides excellent building materials for their nests not to mention a hiding spot that’s rarely disturbed.
 Additionally, clogged gutters are notorious for attracting wood-boring bees, which can lead to thousands in home damage.